 School breaks are too short and could 'harm' students according to new study

-School break times and lunch times have shortened over the past 20 years giving pupils less time to socialise, make friends (opens in new tab) and exercise (opens in new tab), experts reveal.
+School break times and lunch times have shortened over the past 20 years giving pupils less time to socialise, make friends and exercise, experts reveal.

 At school pupils count down their lesson time until it’s time for a break, to grab some food and get out into the playground with their pals.